 I also like to use air fresheners before people come over and right after I clean.
 It’s nice to have a fresh smelling home for guests and it feels like a nice final step when cleaning.

-The Problem With Conventional Air Fresheners
+Possibly Issues With Air Fresheners

 A group of chemicals also commonly found in air fresheners is phthalates.
-Phthalates have been shown to alter hormone levels and cause other health problems.
+Phthalates have been shown to possibly alter hormone levels and cause other health problems.

 “Phthalates are known to interfere with production of the male hormone, testosterone, and have been associated with reproductive abnormalities.
 Numerous animal studies have linked prenatal exposure to certain phthalates with decreases in testosterone, malformations of the genitalia, and reduced sperm production.
 The State of California notes that five types of phthalates—including one that we found in air freshener products—are “known to cause birth defects or reproductive harm.”
 Phthalate exposure in indoor environments has also been associated with allergic symptoms and asthma.”- Natural Resources Defense Council